publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch100/schVII/m__us_usc_t7_s7312.md

     (b) __Qualifications__

-        At least 1 of the members appointed under each of paragraphs (1), (2), and (3) of subsection (a) of this section shall be an individual who is primarily involved in production agriculture.
+        At least 1 of the members appointed under each of paragraphs (1), (2), and (3) of subsection (a) shall be an individual who is primarily involved in production agriculture.
 All other members of the Commission shall be appointed from among individuals having knowledge and experience in agricultural production, marketing, finance, or trade.

     (c) __Term of members; vacancies__